-- 2.001 The South Texas Mock Trial Challenge problem is copyrighted and may not be used for purposes other than its intended use without the express consent of the Tournament Director. - 2.002 The persons, organizations and events depicted in this problem are purely fictional and were prepared solely for the educational exercise being conducted in this tournament.
-Any resemblance to actual persons, living or deceased, is unintentional and purely coincidental.
+- 2.001 The South Texas Mock Trial Challenge problem is copyrighted and may not be used for purposes other than its intended use without the express consent of the Problem Writer. - 2.002 The persons, organizations and events depicted in this problem are purely fictional and were prepared solely for the educational exercise being conducted in this tournament.
+Any resemblance to actual persons, living or deceased, is unintentional and purely coincidental. - 2.003 Questions and requests for clarification must be submitted via email to mocktrialchallenge@stcl.edu by Friday, February 16, 2024, by 5 pm CST.
+Teams may also submit 2 discovery questions/discovery requests in addition to clarification questions/requests.
+Discovery questions/requests must be submitted with clarification questions/requests by the deadline.
+Responses will be distributed to teams tentatively by Monday, February 26, 2024.
+The Problem Writer and Host Committee have discretion on whether to answer submitted discovery/clarification questions and requests.
+At no time may any coaches or competitors reach out directly to the Problem Writer.